Oil palm

 Palm oil production is a circular production method where each step of the cycle is optimized.
 Hence, the residual fibers and shells from the production process fuel the biomass boilers.
 The steam produced by these boilers enters a turbine that generates electricity for the factory.
 The rest of the steam is redistributed and provides the heat needed for the entire process.
 Palm oil mills are thus energy self-sufficient as they produce renewable energy.

-The organic residues from the processing of the bunches are returned to the field and used as organic fertilizers.
+The organic residues from the processing of the bunches, such as empty fruit bunches, are returned to the field and used as organic fertilizers.

-At the end of the year 2022, the total FFB delivered and processed at the mill of Okomu was 248 974 tons, of which 247 175 tons came from Okomu’s plantation and 1 799 tons came from third parties.
-248 465 tons of FFB have been processed.
+At the end of 2023, the total FFB delivered to the palm oil mill of Okomu was 272 835 tons, of which 272 639 tons came from Okomu’s plantation and 7 196 tons came from third parties.
+280 380 tons of FFB have been processed by the 2 palm oil mills.